-All Derry City and Strabane District Council owned cemeteries are open and operational from 8am to 7pm.
+All Derry City and Strabane District Council owned cemeteries are open and operational from.

 The latest guidance for undertakers regarding social distancing and funerals can be found here.